dfrdn/gulapa-law/content/practice-areas/fashion-entertainment-media-fem.md

 ---
-title: Fashion, Entertainment, & Media (FEM)
+title: Fashion, Technology, Media, and Telecommunications
 image: /img/fashion-entertainment-media-fem-.svg
 description: This is an emerging practice area in New York and Tokyo, which is gradually penetrating Manila — and the firm was there at its inception.
 The